Style on a budget is key in European hotels battle

 It is currently renovating its budget hotels, rebranding the Etap/Formule 1 and All Seasons properties as Ibis Budget and Ibis Styles, with a focus on unique design features and new beds, mattresses and pillows.

-Holiday Inn, which terms itself mid-range and is part of the world’s biggest hotelier InterContinental (IHG.L), recently finished A $1 billion refurbishment.
+Holiday Inn, which terms itself mid-range and is part of the world’s biggest hotelier InterContinental, recently finished A $1 billion refurbishment.

 It has 492 hotels in Europe, with a further 62 Holiday Inn and Holiday Inn Express hotels in the pipeline in Europe.
 In the first quarter, comparable revenue per available room for its Holiday Inn Express hotels, the more basic brand, grew 9 percent, outstripping the group average of 7.6 percent.